martamagui/OnlineAcademy-ADAT/README.md

 - [ ] Style the menufilter.
 - [ ] Fix the frontend footer.
 - [ ] Pass the login and the sign up to modals (they'll must be added to the header, and being displayed or not with JS).

+### Ultimate wishlist before deadline (but actually, it is mostly like to complete this task after deadline)

+- [ ] Make PhpMailer finllaly works.